joemoceri/hl7tools-dotnet/README.md

 * Version objects for HL7
 * MLLP for HL7
 * JSON support for HL7
+* XML support for HL7
 * Validation for HL7
 * ACK and NACK for HL7
+* V3 support for HL7
+* FHIR support for HL7
 * Multiple languages.
 JavaScript, Java, Go, Elixir, Rust, Python, Swift.

 ## Contributing